Metastability exchange optical pumping of $^3$He at low pressure and high magnetic field

 \section{Conclusion}

 We present the first series of tests on MEOP at JLab for polarized $^3$He in high magnetic fields.
-The experiments have studied the dependence of discharge intensity and pump laser power for the attainable steady-state nuclear polarization and pumping rate, and indicated the optimal optical-pumping scheme for the 1-torr gas.
-This work has reproduced and extended the earlier high-field MEOP results at BNL for the polarized $^3$He ion source for the EIC and serves as the baseline for the development for a novel polarized $^3$He gas target for CLAS12 at JLab.
-Ongoing investigations on the B-field uniformity of the FROST magnet, the adoption of the electrode scheme, and the pressure dependence at JLab will provide further input to the upcoming prototyping for the new double-cell cryogenic $^3$He target.
+The experiments have studied the dependence of discharge intensity and pump laser power for the attainable steady-state nuclear polarization and pumping rate, and indicated the optimal optical pumping schemes for the 1-torr gas.
+This work has reproduced and extended the earlier high-field MEOP results at BNL for the polarized $^3$He ion source for the EIC and serves as the baseline for the development of a novel polarized $^3$He gas target for CLAS12 at JLab.
+The studies in the present work will be extended to 5\,T, the default B-field magnitude of the CLAS12 solenoid, using a new pump laser unit that provides a wider frequency range of 300\,GHz.
+Future investigations, including polarization studies as a function of $^3$He gas pressure and magnetic field uniformity, and optimization of the discharge electrodes, will provide further input towards the design of a double-cell, cryogenic polarized $^3$He target for CLAS12.